 - Emotional responses: Normal responses include: fear, guilt, grief, panic, denial, anxiety, agitation, irritability, depression, intense anger, apprehension, emotional shock, emotional outbursts, feeling overwhelmed, loss of emotional control, and/or inappropriate emotional responses.

-- Behavioral ramifications: Standard ramifications include: withdrawal, antisocial acts, inability to rest, intensified pacing, erratic movements, change in social activity, change in speech patterns, loss or increase of appetite, hyper-alert to environment, increased alcohol consumption, and/or change in usual communications.
+- Behavioral ramifications: Standard ramifications include: withdrawal, antisocial acts, inability to rest, intensified pacing, erratic movements, change in social activity, change in speech patterns, loss or increase of appetite, hyper-alert to the environment, increased alcohol consumption, and/or change in usual communications.

 My symptoms lasted a few days but it could last as long as a few weeks or month depending on the nature of the trauma.
 Having a supporting family was essential to recovery but in the absence of that, a professional counselor is very useful.
 The most important element was the normalization of my symptoms and learning that I wasn’t alone in experiencing them.